White hydrogen: characteristics of this energy vector

 3 May, 2024

-White hydrogen, also referred to as natural, golden, or geological hydrogen, is a gas generated within the Earth’s crust.
+Hydrogen is classified by colour and the one known as white or natural, golden, or geological hydrogen, is a gas generated within the Earth’s crust.
 In contrast to green, yellow, pink, or blue hydrogen, which are produced through various transformation processes, white hydrogen forms naturally as a result of diverse chemical and geological phenomena.
 Water filtration between tectonic plates and the decomposition of certain iron-rich underground sediments are two processes that naturally produce white hydrogen.

 Its capacity to form without the need for industrial manufacturing, along with the inherent characteristic of hydrogen to not emit CO2 when used as an energy vector, renders white hydrogen a completely emission-free gas.
 Furthermore, one of its key attributes is the consistent generation of white hydrogen at locations that fulfil the requisite conditions.